OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ## old-conversion-code

 The [zip of GitHub clone on conversion branch](old-conversion-branch.zip) has work for 4-5 years ago on starting the code for conversions.
-It isn't likely to be useful but might help with some setup if we roll our own converstions.
+It isn't likely to be useful but might help with some setup if we roll our own conversions.